chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 #### Sorry for the Users and Followers

 #### Latest Update 11 Jan 2020: Build final package with Productbuild Update Clover r5103, Add Gatekeeper, correction typo, Correction Create Install Media HP Laptop (package Clover)
-- New video english will follow tomorow 12 JAN 2010
+- New video english 12 JAN 2020
 ----------------------------------------------------------------------------

 #### Is a project to make easier installation of macOS on HP ProBook, EliteBook Laptop